signalapp/ContactDiscoveryService/README.md

 `````

 `debuild` is a debian tool used to build debian packages after it sanitizes the
-environment and installs build dependences.
+environment and installs build dependencies.
 The primary advantage of using debian
 packaging tools in this case is to leverage the [Reproducible
 Builds](https://wiki.debian.org/ReproducibleBuilds) project.
 While building a debian
 package, `debuild` will record the names and versions of all detected build dependencies
 into a *.buildinfo file.
 The Reproducible Builds Project's `derebuild.pl` script can then
 read the buildinfo file to drill down in the [Debian Snapshot
 Archive](http://snapshot.debian.org/) to output the list of packages and generate an apt
-sources.list which should contain all of those packages.
+sources. list which should contain all of those packages.
 The list of packages should then
-be checked in as build-deps in the enclave/docker/ folder, along with sources.list and
+be checked in as build-deps in the enclave/docker/ folder, along with sources. list and
 buildinfo, which will then be used to reproduce the build when running `make docker`
 again in the future.

 The `debuild` target also builds parts needed from the Intel SGX SDK v2.1.3 after cloning it
-from github.
+from GitHub.

 ### Building without Docker or Debian: